The Stunning West Virginia Drive That Is One Of The Best Road Trips You Can Take In America

 Ready for a road trip?
 If you prefer to travel via beautiful, historic highways as opposed to frenetic, heavily trafficked interstates, then have we got a route for you: the Midland Trail National Scenic Byway, which bisects the entire state of West Virginia for one of the best road trips you can take in America.

-If you enjoy state parks, then you simply must visit these 9 lesser-known state parks in West Virginia that will absolutely amaze you!
+If you enjoy state parks, then you simply must visit these 9 underrated state parks in West Virginia.

 If you’re still in the mood for more West Virginia adventures, take a look at this video about the abandoned town of Thurmond: